Stelligent Amazon Pollycast

 Over the years at Stelligent, we’ve used many metrics and have debated on which are best for our customers.
 Therefore, it’s extremely beneficial to finally have a canonical source for the relevant metrics that matter to organizations that is backed by data and analysis – if for no other reason then to stop wasting time on debating the finer points of certain metrics.
 Fortunately, there’s much more value than simply ending debates.
 Focusing on only these metrics also empower organizations by having objective measures of determining if the changes they’re making have an actual impact on enterprises.

-When we describe the benefits of DevOps to enterprises, we focus on accelerating the speed and safety of feedback between customers and developers.
+When we describe the benefits of DevOps to enterprises, we focus on accelerating the speed and confidence of feedback between customers and developers.
 This notion is illustrated below.

-DevOps Accelerates the Speed and Safety of Delivery to Production
+DevOps Accelerates the Speed and Confidence of Delivery to Production

 The results of this acceleration come in the form of faster lead time for changes to production, increased deployment frequency to production, faster time to restore service to production, and reduction in the change failure rate to production.

-Ultimately, DevOps is any organizational, process, culture, or tooling changes that accelerate the speed and safety of these feedback loops between users and engineers.
+Ultimately, DevOps is any organizational, process, culture, or tooling changes that accelerate the speed and confidence of these feedback loops between users and engineers.

 In this post, I’ll describe the four metrics in more detail while providing ways you might instrument these metrics using AWS-native services such as AWS CodePipeline.
 Keep in mind that you can also survey your teams to obtain this information.
 In our experience, people tend to have misperceptions on how often they’re actually deploying to production or the lead time for changes to production.
 Therefore, it can be helpful to augment your survey data by instrumenting your Continuous Delivery and other tools to get a more accurate picture on how teams are doing when it comes to the four key metrics.
 Even more importantly is to have a consistent way of viewing the trends of these metrics rather than the actual numbers.
 As always, we want to see these trends improving.

 In Accelerate, the authors state “Therefore, we settled on deployment frequency as a proxy for batch size since it is easy to measure and typically has low variability.
 By “deployment” we mean a software deployment to production or to an app store.”
-The reason how often you’re deploying to production matters is because it tells you how often you’re delivering something of value to users and/or getting feedback from users.
+The reason the frequency of production deployments matters is because it tells you how often you’re delivering something of value to end users and/or getting feedback from users.

 The other essential point with any of these metrics is that they are all based on production.
 Not staging, or “what we’d intended to deploy to production”: only production.
 Production is the only thing that matters because it’s only in production that value can be realized.
 The value usually comes in the form of revenue, feedback, or a combination of both.